Updating Statements in Batches

 Further search for migration error messages obtained in the Object Details page.
 Click View SQL in the Operation column to go to the Object Details page.

-- After the parameters are configured, the objects that meet search criteria are displayed in the right pane.
+- After the parameters are configured, click Search.
+Objects that meet search criteria are displayed in the lower part of the page.

-- All keywords can be viewed in the code display area, as shown in Figure 2.
-All error strings can be viewed in Migration Errors area, as shown in Figure 1.
+- All error strings can be viewed in Migration Errors or Conversion Errors area, as shown in Figure 5.

-- If the user connected to the target database is different from the schema owner, UGO will change the schema owner name to be the same as the user name.
+- If the user connected to the target database is different from the schema owner, UGO will change the schema owner name to the username.

 - Click Search.
-The objects that meet the search criteria are displayed on the right pane.
+The objects that meet the search criteria are displayed.

 Table 2 Parameter description Parameter